User17745/tl-dv-Transcript-Grabber/readme.md

-# Transcript Scraper Chrome Extension
+# tl;dv Transcript Grabber Chrome Extension

 ## Overview
 A simple Chrome extension designed to extract and copy transcripts from online meeting recordings, specifically on the **tl;dv** platform.
 It allows users to easily retrieve text from transcripts that are otherwise difficult to copy manually.